 Portico Benefit Services writes off receivables once an account has been terminated and all efforts to collect have been exhausted.
 If any recoveries are made from any accounts previously written off, they will be recognized in income or an offset to credit loss expense in the year of the recovery, in accordance with Portico Benefit Services' accounting policy election.
-The total amount of write-offs was immaterial to the financial statements as a whole for the years ending Dec.
-31, 2023 and Dec.
-31, 2022.
+The total amount of write-offs was immaterial to the financial statements as a whole for the years ended Dec.
+31, 2024 and Dec.
+31, 2023.
+Activity in the allowance for expected credit losses for the years ended Dec.
+31, 2024 and Dec.
+31, 2023 was as follows: